Holiday bookings soar as Britons hope for travel restart

 That should give airlines time to plan their summer schedule, a process which takes months.

-EasyJet said trips from the UK to beach destinations such as Malaga, Alicante and Palma in Spain, Faro in Portugal and Crete, Greece, were the most popular destinations with holidaymakers keenest to travel in August.
-July and September were the next most popular months.
+EasyJet said trips to beach destinations such as Malaga, Alicante and Palma in Spain, Faro in Portugal and the Greek island of Crete were the most popular destinations with holidaymakers keenest to travel in August, although July and September were also popular.

 TUI said destinations in Greece, Spain and Turkey were the most booked overnight, with people opting to go from July onwards.